automatic-ripping-machine/automatic-ripping-machine/arm_wiki/docker.md

 The script will now:
 1. Create an `arm` user and group if they don't exist on the host
-2. Create the necessary folders and ensure they are owned by the `arm` user
-3. Install docker if it is not already found on the system
+2. Install docker if it is not already found on the system
-4. Pull the appropriate image from Dockerhub
+3. Pull the appropriate image from Dockerhub
-5. Create host mountpoints for any DVD drives found on the system
+4. Create host mountpoints for any DVD drives found on the system
-6. Save a copy of the template run command for the user to fill in to `~arm/start_arm_container.sh`
+5. Save a copy of the template run command for the user to fill in to `~arm/start_arm_container.sh`

 ## Post Install
 1. **ARM User ID**: In a terminal session, type `id -u arm` and make a note of the returned value